bobaekang/icjia-r-workshop/slides/module3_slides2.md

 read_csv(file, col_names = TRUE, col_types = NULL, na = c("", "NA"), trim_ws = TRUE, skip = 0, n_max = Inf, guess_max = min(1000, n_max), ...)
 write_csv(x, path, na = "NA", append = FALSE, col_names = !append)
 ```
-* `file` is a path to the excel file to import
+* `file` is a path to the .csv file to import
 * `x` is a data object to export
 * `path` is a path to the directory where the exported data will be created
 * The output of`read_csv()` is a `tibble` object
 * The output of `write_csv()` is a .csv file